Them That Follow: Production

-In August 2017, it was announced Olivia Colman, Alice Englert and Thomas Mann had joined the cast of the film, with Britt Poulton and Dan Madison Savage directing from a screenplay they wrote.
-Gerard Butler, Bradley Gallo and Michael Helfant, Danielle Robinson, will serve as producers on the film, under their Amsia Entertainment and G-Base banners, respectively.
-In September 2017, Walton Goggins joined the cast of the film.
-In October 2017, Kaitlyn Dever and Jim Gaffigan joined the cast of the film.
+In August 2017, it was announced Olivia Colman, Alice Englert, and Thomas Mann had joined the cast of the film, with Britt Poulton and Dan Madison Savage directing from a screenplay they wrote.
+Gerard Butler, Bradley Gallo and Michael Helfant, Danielle Robinson, served as producers on the film, under their Amasia Entertainment and G-Base banners, respectively.
+In September 2017, Walton Goggins had also been cast, while Kaitlyn Dever and Jim Gaffigan joined in October that same year.

 Filming

-Principal photography began in October 2017, in Youngstown, Ohio.
+Principal photography began in Youngstown, Ohio, on October 24, 2017, and concluded on November 20.

 Release

 It had its world premiere at the Sundance Film Festival on January 27, 2019.
 Shortly after, 1091 Media and Sony Pictures Worldwide Acquisitions acquired U.S. and international distribution rights to the film, respectively.
 It was released August 2, 2019.